fuzziebrain/docker-oracle-xe/README.md

 ## Prerequisites

-1. [Download](https://www.oracle.com/technetwork/database/database-technologies/express-edition/downloads/index.html) the RPM from Oracle Technology Network and save to folder.
-We will assume it is in `~/Downloads/oracle-database-xe-18c-1.0-1.x86_64.rpm`.

 1. _Optional:_ Setup docker network: `docker network create oracle_network`.
 This is useful if you want other containers to connect to your database (ORDS for example).
 You can change `oracle_network` for any name you want, however this name will be used in all the code snippets below.

 1. _Optional:_ Create a folder `mkdir ~/docker/oracle-xe` which will store your Oracle XE data to be preserved after the container is destroyed.